kristofvl/HedgeHog/README.md

 Those commands will export the correct image to the SD-Card.
 After exporting the image, disconnect the SD-Card and reconnect it again.
 If it is named *HEDGHG*, the export was succesfull and you can put your SD-Card back into the HedgeHog, if not repeat last commands.

-Now you need to flash the latest firmware onto the HedgeHog with *MPLab*.
-Make sure to choose the correct hardware profile.
+After formatting your SD-Card with dd, insert it in your HedgeHog device.
+Make sure to have the newest version of the firmware, if not, flash the HedgeHog with *MPLab*.
+Now you are ready to configure the HedgeHog.

 ## Configure the HedgeHog